Aivanii/GitTest/README.md

-just for testing git repo
+just for some tests of git repo